West of England Sport Trust (Wesport)

 • Local unitary authorities across the West of England

-The organization's governance structure emphasizes partnership working, with funding decisions made through collaboration with funding partners and project boards specific to each grant program.
+The organisation's governance structure emphasises partnership working, with funding decisions made through collaboration with funding partners and project boards specific to each grant programme.

 How to Apply